wp-plugins/bbpress-new-ui/readme.txt

 5. Closed and fastened themes are highlighted with a special icon

 == Changelog ==

+= 2.0.1 =

+* Design fixes for Light color
+* Icon in page of closed topic

 = 2.0 - great community release =